sachasayan/minstrel/mock-projects/Romance Island.md

 ## Synopsis

 In a dystopian future where books are outlawed, librarian Elias protects a hidden collection.
-He joins forces with Anya, a young woman seeking knowledge, to spark a rebellion against the oppressive Authority.&#x20;
+He joins forces with Anya, a young woman seeking knowledge, to spark a rebellion against the oppressive Authority.

 ## Characters